SichangHe/resume/resume.md

 ### Software Proficiency

 Steven is used to using a terminal to manage files and edit documents.
-He learned Git DevOps from contributing to
-Exercism and other Open Source projects.
+He is familiar Git DevOps from contributing to Exercism and other Open Source projects, and teamwork in iGEM and SSO
-He also daily-drives a Tiling Window Manager.
+He also daily-drives Tiling Window Manager Yabai and modal editor NeoVim.

 #### Operating systems experiences